giuliofilippi/boids/README.md

 <img src="rules.png" width="150" title="rules">

-Programming these Boids is a simple and popular exercise.
 Here I show my own implementation in python and pygame along with some videos of these boid's behaviour.

 ![Gif](boids.gif)